Canvas Instructor Guide

 At the end of each term, Canvas automatically sets courses to close and converts them to a read-only archival state.
 At UBC, Canvas courses using the default end date are set to close eight weeks after the last day of class.

 If you did not "favorite" your Canvas course before it closed, it will no longer appear on your Canvas Dashboard when you log in.
-However, you can still find all your Canvas courses by clicking "Courses" in the left-most Global Navigation in Canvas, then clicking "All Courses".
+However, you can still find all your Canvas courses by clicking "Courses" in the Canvas Global Navigation, then clicking "All Courses".

 Canvas course default start and end dates